The Algebra of the Pseudo-Observables II: The Measurement Problem: Quantum states

 \subsection{Eigenvectors and eigenvalues}

-After having indicated with $Z$ a generic element of the space of the pseudo-observables $\mathfrak{P}$, one is allowed to associate to each observable $O$ the two linear mappings:
+After having indicated with $Z$ a generic element of the space of the pseudo-observables $\mathbb{P}$, one is allowed to associate to each pseudo-observable $P$ the two linear mappings:

-in correspondence of which we can consider a \emph{right eigenvector} and a \emph{right eigenvalue} relative to the observable $O$, i.e. a non-null pseudo-observable $\Phi'$ and a complex number $\omega'$ such that it results:
+in correspondence of which we can consider a \emph{right eigenvector} and a \emph{right eigenvalue} relative to the pseudo-observable $P$, i.e. a nonzero pseudo-observable $\Phi'$ and a complex number $\omega'$ such that it results:

-and a \emph{left eigenvector} and a \emph{left eigenvalue} relative to the observable $O$, i.e. a non-null pseudo-observable $\Phi''$ and a complex number $\omega''$ such that it results:
+and a \emph{left eigenvector} and a \emph{left eigenvalue} relative to the pseudo-observable $P$, i.e. a nonzero pseudo-observable $\Phi''$ and a complex number $\omega''$ such that it results: